Measuring Human Perception to Improve Open Set Recognition: Related Work

 Considering all of the above approaches, the human capacity for managing novelty has been missing.
 The previous work has focused on formalizing the OSR problem and developing methods that can improve OSR performance.
-However, none are informed by the measurement of the human perception of novelty.
-This is surprising, considering that humans have a much stronger ability to perceive novelty compared to computer algorithms.
-Very different from previous OSR work, we suggest the use of visual psychophysics as a path forward.
+However, none are informed by the measurement of human perception.
+This is surprising, considering that humans have a much stronger ability to perceive what belongs or doesn't belong to a task than computer algorithms.
+Different from previous OSR work, we suggest the use of visual psychophysics as a path forward.

 \textbf{Visual Psychophysics for Computer Vision.} Some researchers have attempted to draw a connection between the human visual system and artificial neural networks, looking into the differences between various visual systems~\cite{sensitivity}, as well as comparing the consistency between human vision and deep networks~\cite{DBLP:journals/corr/EberhardtCS16}.
 Furthermore, a growing amount of work has been studying how human behavior and perception can be related to solving computer vision problems.
 For example, DiCarlo et al.~\cite{DICARLO2012415} highlighted how the human brain can perform object recognition despite a difficult environment and many variances in the setting.
 After reviewing the evidence from human behavior to neural recordings, they proposed that neuronal and psychophysical data is necessary for better computational models.
 Medathati et al.~\cite{MEDATHATI20161} presented an overview of computational approaches to biological vision, and showed how new computer vision methods can be developed from biological insights.
+And studies have found that the human visual system takes different amounts of time to respond to stimuli of varied difficulty~\cite{A_Computational_Perspective, Duncan1989VisualSA}.
 All of these works touched on the notion that psychophysical methods show promise for computer vision algorithm development, but from the perspective of biology.

 From the perspective of computer vision, Scheirer et al. proposed the idea of \textit{Perceptual Annotation}~\cite{Scheirer_2014_TPAMI} to make use of psychophysical measurements collected via crowdsourced means to train more accurate SVM classifiers.
 McCurrie et al.~\cite{mccurrie2017predicting} collected behavioral data reflecting human judgments of subjective facial attributes in order to model them.
 Zhang et al.~\cite{zhang2018agil} suggested the use of human gaze measurements, another behavioral measurement type, for improving performance in object-related tasks.
 RichardWebster et al.~\cite{brandon_psyphy,RichardWebster_2018_ECCV} proposed an evaluation framework for visual recognition models that constructs item-response curves made up of individual stimulus responses to find perceptual thresholds.